Old Uyghur: Literature

 Much of Old Uyghur literature is religious texts regarding Manichaeism and Buddhism, with examples found among the Dunhuang manuscripts.
 Multilingual inscriptions including Old Uyghur can be found at the Cloud Platform at Juyong Pass and the Stele of Sulaiman.

 Script

-Qocho, the Uyghur kingdom created in 843, originally used the "runic" Old Turkic alphabet with a "anïγ" dialect.
-The Old Uyghur alphabet was adopted from local inhabitants, along with a "ayïγ" dialect, when they migrated into Turfan after 840.
+Qocho, the Uyghur kingdom created in 843, originally used the "runic" Old Turkic script with a "anïγ" dialect.
+The Old Turkic script was adopted from local inhabitants, along with a "ayïγ" dialect, when they migrated into Turfan after 840.